 Yes, you may use your deferred compensation funds to purchase service credits (if applicable).
 Members of the Employees' Retirement System of the State of Hawaii can use their pre-tax retirement account to buy service credits.
 All purchase of service credits must be made prior to retirement.

-To purchase service credits, you must complete two forms—the ERS Election to Purchase Service Credit by Lump Sum Payment Form (Form ERS-26) and Prudential's 457 Prior Service Buy Back Form.
+To purchase service credits, you must complete two forms—the ERS Election to Purchase Service Credit by Lump Sum Payment Form (Form ERS-26) and Empower's 457 Prior Service Buy Back Form.

 You must contact ERS to obtain the Buy Back amount and complete ERS Form 26.
 The amount stated on the form is only good for 60 days.
-The ERS Form 26 must be submitted to Prudential with the completed 457 Prior Service Buy Back Form.
+The ERS Form 26 must be submitted to Empower with the completed 457 Prior Service Buy Back Form.
 This form can be obtained through the forms section of the I$P website.

 Detailed instructions are on both forms.
 If you have any questions, please contact a Retirement Education Counselor at 888-71-ALOHA (888-712-5642), option “2.”

 Your named beneficiary(or beneficiaries) will be entitled to maintain, withdraw, or rollover any/all of the remaining balance in your account.

 For this reason, it is very important that your beneficiary information is kept up to date anytime your situation changes, especially after events like marriage, divorce, or birth of a child.